-Our department offers two undergraduate programs, a BS in Public Health and a BS in Health Studies.
 Our faculty are distinguished educators, researchers, authors, and public health leaders who take pride in their relationships with our students.
-Since our major courses are small, you will get to know the faculty and they will get to know you.

-As chairperson of our department, I take a personal interest in your academic success.
-As you move through this academic year, please let me know how I can assist you in achieving your academic goals.
+Since our major courses are generally small, you will get to know the faculty and they will get to know you.
+We take a personal interest in your academic success, so as you move through this academic year, please let us know how we can assist you in achieving your academic goals.